mui/material-ui/docs/pages/blog/material-ui-v6-sneak-peek.md

 ## Opt-in CSS extraction via Pigment CSS

-As you know, Material UI v5 is using Emotion as a default styling solution.
+As you know, Material UI v5 uses Emotion as a default styling solution.
 As a runtime CSS-in-JS library, it has several trade-offs such as slower performance and larger bundle size.

-With Material UI v6, we're introducing an opt-in integration with Pigment CSS, our new open-source library, that will eliminate the overhead of style recalculation while preserving similar APIs that you are already familiar with.
+With Material UI v6, we're introducing an opt-in integration with [Pigment CSS](https://github.com/mui/pigment-css), our new open-source library, that will eliminate the overhead of style recalculation while preserving similar APIs that you are already familiar with.

 Since the integration is an opt-in feature, you can upgrade to v6 and continue using Emotion if you'd like.
-We will provide a migration guide to help you switch to Pigment CSS at your pace.
+We will provide a migration guide to help you switch to Pigment CSS at your own pace.

 <!-- would be nice if we have a link to a prototype page -->
 <!-- a link to Next.js repo that render templates -->